Computer Science and Engineering

 Educational Objectives

-Within a few years, graduates of our engineering programs can:
+Within a few years, graduates of our programs can:

-Students who complete the Bachelor of Science in Information Technology and Cybersecurity will have:
+Students who complete the Bachelor of Science in Information Technology and Cybersecurity will have an ability to:

-• application of security principles and practices to maintain operations in the presence of risks and threats
+• Apply security principles and practices to maintain operations in the presence of risks and threats.
+[CY]

 Take the Next Step